CybercentreCanada/assemblyline-service-beaver/README.md

 ## Access to CCCS Beaver Malware Database

-Required to be a CCCS partners, please contact contact@cyber.gc.ca to see if you are eligible.
+Requires to be a CCCS partners, please contact contact@cyber.gc.ca to see if you are eligible.

 ## Execution